 I give instructions in the recipe below for cooking either frozen or fresh cassava root in your Instant Pot.

-Eat Beautiful would hardly be my blog, now would it?, if I didn’t bring up this final point: resistant starch!
+Eat Beautiful would hardly be my blog, if I didn’t bring up this final point: resistant starch!

 So now you know: Cassava is health food due to its RS content.
 Cassava is also a great source of complex carbs for sustained energy!
 Read more about cassava here.

 Cassava Fries — (Yucca) Stovetop + Instant Pot (Gluten-free, Paleo, AIP)

 - 2 pounds cassava root, frozen or fresh — if fresh, peeled deeply and rinsed well; then cut into 6 inch lengths

 - ¾ cup duck fat duck fat is best, then lard, then Kerrygold butter, then strained bacon fat, then coconut oil or avocado oil, then tallow

 - Place water into base of Instant Pot insert.
 Add cassava root sections.